thekevster08/FermentationChamber/readme.txt

 -add "start collection" button
 -add "clearn db" button
--have start stop pause collection. have a green light indicating collection
+-have start stop pause collection. have a green light indicating collection -update constantly
+    -its really not feasable to have it updating constantly, so lets not worry about that -want to be able to save a current database

 Version Updates
 -updated motorpv to ambient temp